First wave of European colonization: Destruction of the Indigenous population in the Americas

 There were acts of genocide in 19th century post-colonial states, notably in United States with the California genocide and in Argentina where caudillo Juan Manuel de Rosas from 1829 to 1852, openly pursued the extermination of the local population, an event related by Darwin in The Voyage of the Beagle (1839).
 Rosas was then followed by the "Conquest of the Desert" in the 1870–80s.
-The result was the death of a large amount of the Mapuche population in Patagonia.
+The result was the death of a large proportion of the Mapuche population in Patagonia.